ansys/scade-almgw-sphinx-needs/doc/source/user-guide/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This mode applies only to projects that can be loaded with SCADE Studio.
-SCADE Display projects must be setup using the command line interface,
+SCADE Display projects must be setup using the command-line interface,
 as explained in the next section.

 Use the new command ``Project/ALM Gateway/sphinx-needs Settings...`` to: